letrunghieu/active/README.md

 * Use PSR-4 instead of PSR-0
 * Support new method `Active::uri`.
 This method will check the current URI (**with** the leading slash `/`)

+### Changes in version 2.1/1.3

+* Support new method `Active::query`.
+This method will check whether the value of an query string parameter equals to or contains a specified value.

 For more details about usage see: [this page](http://www.hieule.info/products/active-class-helper-laravel-4/)